Abstract Submission Guidelines

 When submitting, please assign your abstract to one of the categories below that best suits your topic, depending whether its a Original Research or a Case report.
 Don’t forget to follow the specific layout for each one of them.

-Original Study/Research is represented by a detailed study reporting original research and is classified as primary literature.
-It includes hypothesis, background study, methods, results, interpretation of findings, and a discussion of possible implications.
+Original Studies and Reviews are comprehensive scientific papers classified as primary literature.
+They include a hypothesis, background study, material and methods, results, interpretation of findings, and a discussion of possible implications.

 • Fundamental & Behavioral Sciences